Environment, Land Use & Management

 VFF responses to government on current issues.
 View all submissions →

-The Land Management Committee advises the Policy Council on:
+The Environment, Planning and Climate Committee advises the Policy Council on:

 ⇛ Natural resource issues such as native vegetation clearing, biodiversity and protection of endangered species.

-⇛ Land degradation issues such as erosion control, salinity and nutrient run-off to waterways (this issue should be tackled in conjunction with the Water Resources Committee).
+⇛ Land degradation issues such as erosion control, salinity and nutrient run-off to waterways.

 ⇛ Planning issues including protection of prime agricultural land, restrictions on subdivision planning, controls on “noxious industries” including siting of municipal rubbish tips.